John G. McKnight

-John G. "Jay" McKnight (February 11, 1931 - November 5, 2022) was an American businessman and engineer who was the co-founder of the Magnetic Reference Laboratory, where he was engineering vice-president from 1972 to 1975 and was the president since 1975.
+John Gould "Jay" McKnight (February 11, 1931 – November 5, 2022) was an American businessman and engineer who was the co-founder of the Magnetic Reference Laboratory, where he was engineering vice-president from 1972 to 1975 and was the president since 1975.
 He also developed new products and directed engineering at MRL.

 Early life and education

-McKnight was born in Seattle, Washington.
+John Gould McKnight was born in Seattle, Washington on February 11, 1931.
 He received his Bachelor of Science degree in electrical engineering from Stanford University in 1952.

 Career

 McKnight worked for Ampex from 1952 through 1972.
 From 1953 to 1956, McKnight served in the United States Army as a part of the American Forces Network in New York City, where he also worked at the Gotham Recording studio.

 At Ampex, he worked in the magnetic recording research group, the stereo tape division, and the professional audio division.
 In addition to research, he also worked on the design of the CinemaScope reproducer system; the Models 350, PR-10, and MR-70; improvements in the high-speed duplication system and operating procedures at the Ampex Music (Stereo Tape) Division; and he developed the "Ampex Master Equalization" (AME).
 He has published more than 70 technical papers, mostly in the Journal of the Audio Engineering Society (AES), on the theory and practice of magnetic recording, and on audio engineering.
 He received the Audio Engineering Society's Publication Award in 1982.

 From 1972 to 1974, he also was a consultant to Scully/Metrotech in Mountain View, California, and to MCI in Ft.
 Lauderdale, Florida, on audio systems and magnetic recording.